 Signage: Tenant shall have the right to erect on the exterior and interior of the Premises, at its expense, any professionally prepared signage approved and required by Landlord and JJF, LLC to conduct its business.
-Landlord shall approve of Tenant installing Jimmy John’s standard signage package similar to the signage in Exhibit B. Tenant shall be responsible for obtaining all necessary permits and approvals and shall be allowed the maximum size of signage physically able to be placed on the building .
+Landlord shall approve of Tenant installing Jimmy John’s standard signage package similar to the signage in Exhibit B. Tenant shall be responsible for obtaining all necessary permits and approvals and shall be allowed the maximum size of signage permitted by Landlord’s Sign Criteria (to be provided to Tenant and attached as an exhibit to the Lease.

-Radius Restriction: 0.5 miles.
+Radius Restriction: 1.0 miles.